BenJohnCarson/CV/README.md

 ## Benjamin John Carson

 I'm a maker.
 I find great joy in working on projects where I get to both create and problem solve.
 I also have an insatiable thirst for knowledge that drives me to keep upto date on the very cutting edge of technology.
 In Jan 2017 I started Maker's Acadamey with a genuine interest in coding and enthusiasm to learn.
-Within 6 months I got my first role as a Programmer Analyst, primarily doing frontend work as part of an agile team on a large business website using Ember.js.My ambition is to move into a full stack role where I can continue to learn, create and problem solve in a team of like-minded people.
+Within 6 months I got my first role as a Programmer Analyst, primarily doing frontend work as part of an agile team on a large business website using Ember.js.
+My ambition is to move into a full stack role where I can continue to learn, create and problem solve in a team of like-minded people.

 ## Qualities